 The bill would amend statute relating to required publication and reporting by governmental entities of electricity, water, and natural gas consumption.
-The governmental entities would have to track the use of electricity, water, or natural gas and report the information on a publicly accessible Internet website or another publicly accessible location.
+The governmental entities would have to track the use of electricity, water, or natural gas and report the information on a publicly accessible Internet website.

-The bill would amend the Government Code to create energy efficiency standards for the construction or rehabilitation of certain single and multifamily dwellings that are performed with assistance from the Texas Department of Housing and Community Affairs, including state or federal money, housing tax credits, or multifamily bond financing.
+The bill would amend the Government Code to create energy efficiency standards for the construction or rehabilitation of certain single and multifamily dwellings that is performed with assistance from the Texas Department of Housing and Community Affairs, including state or federal money, housing tax credits, or multifamily bond financing.

-The bill would amend the Health and Safety Code to allow cooperative associations to provide central heating and cooling services.
 The bill would amend the Health and Safety Code to allow the State Energy Conservation Office (SECO), based on written recommendations from the Energy Systems Laboratory at the Texas Engineering Experiment Station, by rule, to adopt or substitute more stringent provisions of the International Residential Code or International Energy Conservation Code as they existed on May 1, 2001.
 If new provisions were adopted, SECO would have to establish an effective date for the new provisions no earlier than nine months after the date of adoption.
 The bill would include institutions of higher education and state agencies in energy efficiency programs, relating to Texas building energy performance standards.
 The Energy Systems Laboratory at the Texas Engineering Experiment Station would also develop different report formats for rating newly constructed residences from those of existing residences in regard to home energy ratings.